mdsol-share/crichton/doc/serialization.md

 # @title Serialization
 # Overview
-In order to use the serialization functionality, you need to call the serializer.
-If you are working in a Rails context, the serializer gets automatically registered with the Rails MIME type mechanism.
+To use the serialization functionality, you need to call the serializer.
+If you are working in Rails, the serializer is automatically registered with the Rails MIME-type mechanism.
-You can also call the serializer manually - by calling `object.to_media_type(:xhtml, {})`.
-The first argument is the media type (currently, `:xhtml` and `:html` are registered, but other media types are expected) and the second argument is the options hash.
+You can also call the serializer manually by calling `object.to_media_type(:xhtml, {})`.
+In this call the first argument is the media type.
+Currently, `:xhtml` and `:html` are registered, but other media types are expected).
+The second argument is the options hash.

-# Options hash
+## Options Hash

-The options hash may contain:
+The options hash can contain the following values:

-#### `conditions: [:condition]`
+- `conditions: [:condition]`

-The conditions are defined in the states section of the descriptor document.
-See the [state descriptors documentation][doc/state_descriptors.md] for more information on that topic.
+  Conditions are defined in the States section of the descriptor document.
+See the [Resource Descriptors][resource_descriptors.md] document for more information about conditions.

-#### `semantics: :styled_microdata`
+- `semantics: :styled_microdata`

-Semantics indicates the semantic markup type to apply.
-Valid options are `:microdata` and `:styled_microdata`.
-If not included, defaults to `:microdata`.
+  The semantics option indicates the semantic mark-up type to apply to the resource.
+Valid options include: `:microdata` and `:styled_microdata`.
+  If you not include semantics, Crichton defaults to `:microdata`.

-#### `embed_optional: {'name1' => :embed, 'name2' => :link}`
+- `embed_optional: {'name1' => :embed, 'name2' => :link}`

-The keys need to be strings which correspond to the name of the attribute that has an `embed: single-optional` or `multiple-optional` or `single-optional-link` or `multiple-optional-link`.
-The first two embed values (the ones without `-link`) default to `:embed` when no `embed_optional` parameter is specified, the ones with `-link` default to embedding a link.
+  The keys need to be strings that correspond to the name of the attribute that has an `embed: single-optional`, `multiple-optional`,`single-optional-link`, or `multiple-optional-link`.
+  The first two embed values - those without `-link` - default to `:embed` when you specify no `embed_optional` parameter.
+The embed values `-link` default to embedding a link.

+## Rails Code Example
-# Rails example
+A Rails example of serialization appears below.

+NOTE: The options hash typically generates elsewhere.
+For the sake of the example, it appears in the `respond_with` call.

 ```ruby
   def show
     @drd = Drd.find_by_uuid(params[:id])
     respond_with(@drd, {conditions: :can_do_anything, embed_optional: {'items' => :link})
   end
 ```

-The options hash will typically be generated elsewhere, but for the sake of the example it is in the respond_with call.